 DIGITAL CITIZENSHIP RESOURCES

-This is a link to Edutopia's collection of articles, videos, and other resources on Internet safety, cyber bullying, digital responsibility, and media and digital literacy.
+George Lucas Eduational Foundation, Edutopia has a great resource, Digital Citizenship: Resource Roundup, which is a collection of articles, videos, and other resources on Internet safety, cyber bullying, digital responsibility, and media and digital literacy.

 Locations to search for Royalty-free content:

 The Digital Public Library of America (DPLA) is an online collection of millions of photographs, maps, sounds, manuscripts, books, and more accessible anytime, anywhere, for anyone.
 DPLA materials come from museums, archives, and libraries across the United States, and provides primary source examples of our American Heritage and human history.
 With DPLA, users can explore resources by topic, map, format, timeline, or exhibition.
 With a free account, items can be saved to lists and shared with others.
 Grades 6-12.